aledrocomic/gocomicwriter/README.md

 }
 ```

-Note: The schema defines richer structures for pages, panels, balloons, styles, etc. See docs/comic.schema.json for all fields.
+Note: The schema defines richer structures for pages, panels, balloons, styles, etc. For example, panels include fields like `id`, `zOrder`, `geometry {x,y,width,height}`, optional `notes`, and `linkedBeats` (array of beat IDs like `b:42`).
+See docs/comic.schema.json for all fields.

 A sample work‑in‑progress manifest lives at tmp_proj/comic.json (with automatic timestamped backups under tmp_proj/backups/).